GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ## Outline

-1. features to use
+1. Features to use
-2. features to avoid
+2. Features to avoid
-3. features to never use
+3. Features to never use

-## 1. features to use
+## 1. Features to use

 ## general